julianespinel/website/blog/README.md

 #### Sources

-As part of the content, it is **vital** to refernce the sources used in the post.
+As part of the content, it is **vital** to reference the sources used in the post.

 To references a source do the following: